Anti-Americanism: Europe

-Recent polls has shown anti-Americanism in Europe to be increasing following the Iraq War and due to U.S policies in the recent years.
-Eurobarometer survey conducted among European Union countries revealed that Europeans view America as a higher risk to Global Peace than Iran and North Korea.
+Polls conducted in 2003 have shown that anti-Americanism increased in Europe due to the Iraq War, perception of U.S. power, its policies and leadership.
+Eurobarometer survey conducted in 2003 among European Union countries revealed that Europeans view America as a higher risk to Global Peace than Iran and North Korea.
+After Trump imposed tariffs on April 2, anti-Americanism rose further, especially in Denmark where Trump threatened to take Greenland, an autonomous territory.